-Get your Egg going really hot and set it up for indirect cooking (caution – use heat resistant gloves to insert the plate setter).
+Get your kamado going really hot and set it up for indirect cooking (caution – use heat resistant gloves to insert the heat deflector stones).

 The fries will cook at 180°C or 350°F in about 30 minutes so when you get to half time, lay the burgers on the grate above and let them have fifteen minutes.
-When the fries are ready (again with heat resistant gloves) remove the oven tray and the plate setter and give the burgers 5 minutes grilling on each side to brown them.
+When the fries are ready (again with heat resistant gloves) remove the oven tray and the heat deflector stones and give the burgers 5 minutes grilling on each side to brown them.